Nuno Álvares Pereira de Melo, 1st Duke of Cadaval: Biography

 In 1707, the Duke was made chief of the Portuguese army.

+Personal life

-He first married Marie Angélique, daughter of François Louis, Count of Harcourt, but she died in childbirth.
-He married secondly Marguerite of Lorraine (17 November 1662 – 16 December 1730), daughter of Louis, Count of Armagnac.
+He first married Maria de Faro, daughter of Francisco de Faro, 7th Count of Odemira.
+His second wife was Princess Marie Angélique of Lorraine-Harcourt, daughter of François Louis, Count of Harcourt.
+His third marriage was to Princess Marguerite of Lorraine-Armagnac (17 November 1662 – 16 December 1730), daughter of Louis, Count of Armagnac.
 He was grandfather to Leonor Tomásia de Távora, 3rd Marquise of Távora.